TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

 ***Getting to Yes: Negotiating Agreement Without Giving In***, Roger Fisher, William Ury

+***Dating Sucks, but You Don't: The Modern Guy's Guide to Total Confidence, Romantic Connection, and Finding the Perfect Partner***，Connell Barrett

 - Reading and Writting

 ***Speed Reading: Learn to Read a 200+ Page Book in 1 Hour (Mental Performance)***, Kam Knight

+***On Writing Well: The Classic Guide to Writing Nonfiction***, William Zinsser，2016

 ## Tables of Contents